José Donoso: Career

-In 1958, he left Chile for Buenos Aires, returning to Chile in 1960.
+In 1958, he left Chile for Buenos Aires and returned to Chile in 1960.

-He started writing for the magazine Revista Ercilla in 1959 when he found himself traveling through Europe, from where he sent his reports.
-He continued as an editor and literary critic of that publication until 1964.
-He was also a co-editor of the Mexican journal Siempre.
+He started writing for the magazine Revista Ercilla in 1959 and filed stories while traveling through Europe.
+He continued as an editor and literary critic for Ercilla until 1964.
+He also worked as a co-editor of the Mexican journal Siempre.

 In 1961, he married the painter, writer and translator María del Pilar Serrano (1925–1997), also known as María Esther Serrano Mendieta, daughter of Juan Enrique Serrano Pellé from Chile and Graciela Mendieta Alvarez from Bolivia.
 Donoso had previously met her in Buenos Aires.

-They left Chile again in 1965 for Mexico and later Donoso was a writer-in-residence at the University of Iowa from 1965 to 1967, when he moved with his wife to Spain.
+The pair left Chile in 1965 for Mexico.
+Donoso would work as a writer-in-residence at the University of Iowa from 1965 to 1967.
+He and his wife moved to Spain in 1967.
 In 1968, the couple adopted a three-month-old girl from Madrid, whom they named María del Pilar Donoso Serrano, best known as Pilar Donoso.

-In the Summer term, 1975, Donoso taught a workshop in writing the novel in the Comparative Literature Department at Dartmouth College, Hanover, New Hampshire USA.
-In 1981, after his return to Chile, he conducted a literature workshop in the which, during the first period, many writers like Roberto Brodsky, Marco Antonio de la Parra, Carlos Franz, Carlos Iturra, Eduardo Llanos, Marcelo Maturana, Sonia Montecino Aguirre, Darío Oses, Roberto Rivera and, very fleetingly, Jaime Collyer, Gonzalo Contreras, and Jorge Marchant Lazcano, among others.
+Donoso taught a workshop in writing novels in the Comparative Literature Department at Dartmouth College during the 1975 Summer Term.

+In 1981, after his return to Chile, he conducted a literature workshop in the which, during the first period, many writers such as Roberto Brodsky, Marco Antonio de la Parra, Carlos Franz, Carlos Iturra, Eduardo Llanos, Marcelo Maturana, Sonia Montecino Aguirre, Darío Oses, Roberto Rivera, Jaime Collyer, Gonzalo Contreras, and Jorge Marchant Lazcano participated.
 Later, Arturo Fontaine Talavera, Alberto Fuguet and Ágata Gligo attended, among others.